Suggested links

 Radiation

 Radiation therapy treats mesothelioma with intense beams of energy.
 It is often used to reduce the symptoms of late-stage pleural mesothelioma.
-It may also be used alongside chemotherapy or mesothelioma surgery to kill cancer cells and extend a patient’s life.
+It may also be used alongside chemotherapy or surgery to kill cancer cells and extend a patient’s life.

 The average pleural mesothelioma life expectancy with radiation is 12 months, according to a report in Cancer Medicine.